Teaching Program for the New Year

 All of my Drawing & Painting Courses have been put on hold for the time being.

-I'll review the situation again in the New Year.
+I'll review the situation again in the Spring of 2021.
 Fingers crossed the courses may start

 again in the not too distant future.